3 Big Benefits of Personalisation in eCommerce & Actionable Tips for Your Business

 A shopper’s physical location has a big influence on their interests and needs when engaging with an eCommerce store.
 So, it makes sense to treat customers differently based on where they are located and use geotargeting tactics to ensure that they see offers most relevant to their current context.

 Every shopper has different tastes and preferences.
-So eCommerce stores should take note and treat each visitor to their site accordingly to ensure they resonate with everyone.
+Ecommerce stores should take note and treat each visitor to their site accordingly to ensure they resonate with everyone.

 Triggered emails are an effective way to deliver personalised, real-time content to shoppers at the moment they are most likely to convert.